 Are sovereign CDS spread drivers time-varying?

-In this section, our primary goal is to establish if COVID-19 lead to a time-varying relationship of the determinants of sovereign CDS spreads.
-To do so, we propose a two-stage econometric approach.
+In this section, our primary goal is to establish if COVID-19 lead to a time-varying relationship of sovereign CDS spread determinants.
+We propose a two-stage econometric approach.

 In the first stage, we estimate a heterogeneous multi-factor model using daily data for thirty investible emerging markets for the period January 2014 through June 2019.
 The explanatory variables in the model capture global and regional risk factors.
-In the second stage, using a synthetic control-type procedure to extrapolate the model-implied changes in CDS spreads—given realized values of the factors—we evaluate the model’s out-of-sample properties for the period between July 2019 and June 2020.
+In the second stage, using a synthetic control-type procedure to extrapolate the model-implied changes in CDS spreads given the realized values of the factors, we evaluate the model’s out-of-sample properties for the period between July 2019 and June 2020.

-Selecting this approach and the specific time period to extrapolate the model has two advantages.
+Selecting this approach has two advantages.
 On the one hand, it allows us to evaluate the model’s out-of-sample properties for a period before the pandemic.
 On the other hand, we can also evaluate the model’s out-of-sample properties for the pandemic period.
 Thus, we have two distinct periods for which we can compare the model’s explanatory power.
 This allows us to test the first proposition that the determinants of sovereign risk pricing vary across time.
 The economic intuition behind testing the proposition this way is as follows: If sovereign CDS spreads are predominantly driven by global/regional risk factors at all times, we would expect the model to fare similarly well for the period before and after the global outbreak of COVID-19.
 However, if the model fares differently across the two periods, then this would indicate that the determinants of sovereign risk pricing are time-varying, and that the importance of country-specific factors increased after the outbreak of COVID-19.

-Moreover, two-stage approach has an additional theoretical benefit and the economic intuition behind this is simple: By comparing the realized and predicted CDS changes, we can calculate model residuals.
-Doing this for the pandemic period, we can calculate “COVID-19 residuals.”
-These residuals can then be used to analyze the significance of a variety of country-specific factors of sovereign debt pricing.
-This allows us to evaluate exactly which country-specific variables are the biggest drivers of sovereign debt pricing during the pandemic.
+Moreover, the two-stage approach has an additional theoretical benefit: By comparing realized and predicted CDS changes, we can calculate model residuals.
+Doing this for the pandemic period, we can calculate “COVID-19 residuals” which can then be used to analyze the significance of a number of country-specific factors for sovereign risk pricing during the pandemic.

 In what follows, we first outline the technical details of the two-stage approach and then present the results.